RootsTech and Relatives at RootsTech - FAQ

 All users have their own FamilySearch account with their own tree of living persons.

-Another possibility is the relationships in each of the private spaces (living) are different for you and your sister.
-So one or both have a different path to your parents and grandparents.
+Another possibility is that the relationships in each of the LIVING spaces are different for you and your sibling.
+One or both of you may have a different path to your parents and grandparents.

 Tip: If you want to stay in touch with relatives that you found through Relatives at RootsTech, including friends you found and tagged, send the relative or friend a message by clicking Send a Message for that person.
-That will add that relative or friend to your FamilySearch Chat, which keeps that person in your FamilySearch Inbox until you delete that person from the inbox.
-Once you do that there is no need to worry about the date that RootsTech Chat will be shut off (March 31st).
+That adds the relative or friend to your FamilySearch Chat, which remains in your FamilySearch Inbox until you delete that person from your inbox.
+Once you have sent the person a message, there is no need to worry about the date that RootsTech Chat shuts off.

 How fast will changes made in a tree be reflected in Relatives at RootsTech?